RideSVEL/vasilchenko_sergey/README.md

 Practices for studied in KHPI

-Hello, it`s project from my laboratory work`s.
+Hello, it is project from my laboratory works.